migit/Unihiker-Terminal-Cyberdeck/README.md

 - Remote server management
 - Embedded system debugging
 - Network diagnostics tool
-- Robot control interface (I have used it to control my mobile robot [a2r3](https://github.com/migit/AI-Autonomous-Room-Rover-Robot-A2R3), so do not be suprised if you encounter this shell script name)
+- Robot control interface (I ssh in to my mobile robot [a2r3](https://github.com/migit/AI-Autonomous-Room-Rover-Robot-A2R3), so do not be suprised if you encounter this shell script name)
 - Field deployment terminal

 ## 🎥 Preview